n8willis/opentype-shaping-documents/opentype-shaping-myanmar.md

 Specifically, shaping engines were expected to reorder post-base "Halant,_Consonant_" sequences to "_Consonant_,Halant".

-As a result, a font's GSUB substitutions would be written to match "_Consonant_,Halant" sequences in all pre-base and post-base positions.
+oAs a result, a font's GSUB substitutions would be written to match "_Consonant_,Halant" sequences in all pre-base and post-base positions.